porkbundomains/oinkdeploy.sh/README.md

     echo Building Hugo
     hugo
     /bin/bash ./oinkdeploy.sh
+## Isn't FTP insecure?
+Not hugely, at least if you're using Porkbun Static Hosting.
+Porkbun requires TLS encryption to connect, and we've signed our FTP server with a proper certificate for the porkbun.com domain. lftp will fail with a scary error if it doesn't see a properly-signed TLS certificate.

 ## Alternatives
 We're not saying oinkdeploy.sh is the best way to deploy a website to Porkbun Static Hosting, just maybe the easiest.
 If you're anything like us, you like quick-and-dirty solutions.
 However, oinkdeploy.sh is inefficient, and there's no version control.
 Here's some other ways to deploy to Porkbun Static Hosting that might work better for your use case: